Viticultural and Enological Engineering

 Assessment methods and Criteria

-Unit 1 - The exam includes both a written and an oral tests; it is necessary to pass the written test to access the oral one.
+Unit 1 - The exam includes both a written and an oral test; it is necessary to pass the written test to access the oral test.

 Unit 2 - Examination Details